 The main aspect of facelift recovery is patience.
 Your face will likely feel tender and tight when you awaken from the anesthesia after surgery.
 Dr. Hobgood may apply a large, fluffy dressing to reduce swelling after the surgery.
 If this is used, we replace it in about a day.
 Dr. Hobgood may also place small drainage tubes in your incisions to reduce the risk of fluid accumulation.
-We typically remove these tubes a few days after surgery.
+We typically remove these tubes a day after surgery.

 You may initially experience mild or moderate discomfort following your facelift.
 Dr. Hobgood will prescribe pain medication if you need it.
 He also prescribes a round of antibiotics to prevent infection.
 It is normal to experience swelling and numbness of the skin around the incisions; it usually subsides within a period of weeks.

 You should expect to be up and moving about the house within a couple of days.
 You may wash your hair on the second day after surgery.

 There is always the possibility of complications with any surgery, and facelift is no exception.
 Complications from this particular surgery may include hematoma (pooling of blood under the skin), nerve damage (typically temporary), adverse anesthesia reactions, postoperative bleeding, and infection.
 Fortunately, any complications after facelift surgery are remarkably rare.